jajorda2/neuralrapper/README.md

         npm install lyrics-corpus -g

-* Fetch Songs (this will fetch 10 songs by eminem in separate txt files:
+* Fetch Songs (this will fetch 10 songs by eminem in separate txt files):

         create-corpus "eminem" 10